 Subsequent to initial recognition, these assets are carried at amortised cost using the effective interest rate method less provision for impairment.

-Interest income and impairment are recognised in profit or loss.
+Interest income, foreign exchange gains or losses and impairment are recognised in profit or loss.
 Gain or loss on derecognition is recognised in profit or loss.